SPINAL TAP NORMAL

 In this landmark study of 27 patients with chronic neurologic Lyme disease:

-- All had symptoms lasting more than 6 months
+• All had chronic neurologic symptoms lasting more than 6 months

-- No patient had both findings required for strict diagnosis
+• No patient had both findings required for classic neuroborreliosis criteria

-Takeaway: Patients can have active neurologic Lyme disease even when spinal tap results are normal.
+Takeaway: Patients may have active, treatable neurologic Lyme disease even when spinal tap findings appear normal or nonspecific.

 Why Spinal Tap Testing Can Miss Lyme Disease

-- Compartmentalization: Infection may affect nerves without altering CSF
+• Compartmentalization: infection may affect nerves without major CSF abnormalities

-- Immune evasion: Borrelia can persist in tissues
+• Immune evasion: Borrelia may persist in tissues

-The result: patients with neurologic Lyme disease may have completely normal spinal tap results.
+The result is that patients with neurologic Lyme disease may have completely normal spinal tap findings.

 Why Clinical Judgment Still Matters

-Neurologic Lyme disease often presents without classic spinal tap findings.
+Neurologic Lyme disease often presents without classic spinal tap abnormalities.

-Relying only on CSF results can lead to missed diagnoses and delayed treatment.
+Relying only on CSF results may lead to delayed diagnosis and prolonged suffering.

 Learn more about Lyme testing limitations.